-To make this homemade honey mustard recipe, you’ll need to have some sterilized jars.
+To make this homemade honey mustard recipe, you’ll need to have

 You can use recycled jars, and sterilize them for your own use, provided that the jars are in good condition, with no cracks or chips, and provided that they have secure fitting lids, (although it is often best to buy new lids, because the seals in the lids can become tainted by the previous contents of the jar).